2024tm93003/notification-service/README.md

 - `202 Accepted` when the notification is queued for delivery.
 - `200 OK` for high-value requests that fell below the configured threshold (email skipped).
 - `400 Bad Request` when validation fails (field-level errors included).

-### Gmail SMTP Quick Start
-- Generate a 16-character App Password from your Google Account (required because Google blocks basic auth).
-- Update `env/smtp.env` with your Gmail address and the app password; the host (`smtp.gmail.com`) and port (`587`) are already set.
-- Run the container with `--env-file env/smtp.env` to send emails through Gmail.

 ## Testing